Get ready for summer!

 When it’s hot outside, you may end up using more energy.
 Understand how it happens:

-Tools to manage your use and bill
+Manage your energy use and bill

 Tips to reduce energy use

-A few simple tweaks can make a big difference in your usage
+A few adjustments in your routine can make a big difference.

 Grilling outdoors or cooking outside keeps your home cooler and reduces the need for air conditioning.
 It’s also a good way to reduce that steak smell that seems to stay there forever, right?